Requirements for the Ph.D. Degree

 After successfully completing all requirements for the degree other than the dissertation, the student is eligible to be recommended for advancement to candidacy.
 This status is conferred by the vice provost for graduate studies upon recommendation from the departmental graduate studies director.

 The most important requirement of the Ph.D. degree is the completion of a dissertation, which must be an original scholarly investigation.
 The dissertation must represent a significant contribution to the scientific literature and its quality must be comparable with the publication standards of appropriate and reputable scholarly journals.
+Students must advance to candidacy at least one academic year before the beginning of the semester in which they plan to defend their dissertation (an academic year is defined as the Fall and Spring semesters, in either order, that immediately precede the semester of defense).

 The student must defend the dissertation before the dissertation examining committee.
 The draft dissertation must be sent to the committee members at least two weeks in advance of the defense.
 On the basis of the recommendation of this committee, the Department of Applied Mathematics and Statistics will recommend acceptance or rejection of the dissertation to the vice provost for graduate studies.
 All requirements for the degree will have been satisfied upon successful defense of the dissertation.